Keyfactor/gcp-apigee-orchestrator/readme_source.md

 SETTING TAB  |  CONFIG ELEMENT	| DESCRIPTION
 ------|-----------|------------------
 Basic |Name	|Descriptive name for the Store Type.
 Google Cloud Provider Apigee can be used.
 Basic |Short Name	|The short name that identifies the registered functionality of the orchestrator.
-Must be GcpApigee Basic |Custom Capability|Unchecked
+Must be **GcpApigee** Basic |Custom Capability|Unchecked
 Basic |Job Types	|Inventory, Add, Create and Remove are the supported job types.
-Basic |Needs Server	|Must be checked
+Basic |Needs Server	|Unchecked
-Basic |Blueprint Allowed	|Unchecked
+Basic |Blueprint Allowed	|Checked
 Basic |Requires Store Password	|Determines if a store password is required when configuring an individual store.
 This must be unchecked.
 Basic |Supports Entry Password	|Determined if an individual entry within a store can have a password.
 This must be unchecked.
 Advanced |Store Path Type| Determines how the user will enter the store path when setting up the cert store.
 Freeform Advanced |Supports Custom Alias	|Determines if an individual entry within a store can have a custom Alias.
 This must be Required
 Advanced |Private Key Handling |Determines how the orchestrator deals with private keys.
 Optional Advanced |PFX Password Style |Determines password style for the PFX Password.
-Default Custom Fields|Is Trust Store?|Name:IsTrustStore Display Name:Is Trust Store Type:String Default Value:None Required:True Custom Fields|Google Json Key File|Name:Google Json Key File Display Name:jsonKey Type:String Default Value:N/A Required:True Entry Parameters|N/A| There are no Entry Parameters
+Default Custom Fields|Is Trust Store?|Name:IsTrustStore Display Name:Is Trust Store Type:Boolean Default Value:False Required:True Custom Fields|Google Json Key File|Name: jsonKey Display Name: Google Json Key File Type:String Default Value:N/A Required:True
+Entry Parameters|N/A| There are no Entry Parameters

 **Basic Settings:**